lgreski/datasciencectacontent/markdown/exampleSortRvsSAS.md

-# SAS Experience: Impediment to Learning R?
+# Thinking in R vs. Thinking in SAS

-One's SAS experience becomes an impediment to learning R to the degree that we expect R to work like SAS.
+Coming into the Data Science Specialization with years of experience in SAS and SPSS, it took a considerable effort to understand some of the key concepts in R (i.e. everything's a vector, nothing takes place outside a function) (1) before I began to take advantage of features of the language.
+As I progressed through the Specialization and began work as a Community TA, I noticed other students struggling with the same issue, especially students who prior experience with SAS.
+Arguably, one's SAS experience becomes an impediment to learning R to the degree that we expect R to work like SAS.

 For example, once you've had experience in SAS, you tend to think about sorting like this:

     /*
      * read the mtcars data set from the R datasets library,